genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ```
 ### Display fields

-If you are only interested in seeing selected columns, you can use the [`displayFields`](#dbmon-commands) command and list the names of the columns you are interested in (separated by spaces).
+If you are only interested in seeing selected columns, use the [`displayFields`](#dbmon-commands) command and list the names of the columns you are interested in (separated by spaces).

-Any subsequent [`show`](#dbmon-commands) commands will only display those columns rather than the all the columns in the table (to reset back to all columns being displayed just use the [`displayFields`](#dbmon-commands) command followed by no column names):
+Any subsequent [`show`](#dbmon-commands) commands will only display those columns, rather than the all the columns in the table.

 ```javascript
 DbMon:BROKER>displayFields BROKER_ID NAME REGION COUNTRY_CODE